imba/imba.io/content/events.md

 #### wait ( duration = 250ms ) [event-modifier] [snippet]

 The `wait` modifier delays the execution of subsequent modifiers and callback.
-It defaults to wait for 250ms, which can be overridden by passing a number as the first/only argument.
+It defaults to wait for 250ms, which can be overridden by passing a number or time as the first/only argument.

 ```imba
 # [preview=sm]